royvardhan/royvardhan/readme.md

  - Integrated smart contracts with pages.

 ##### [Liquid Mining: Over 933 Participants, $90k TVL First Week](https://github.com/VaporFi/liquid-mining)
-* I contributed to this ERC-2535 implementation that has multiple facets such as Deposit,Withdraw, Claim, Boost and Unlock.
-Each facet has a dedicated smart contract, connectedwith the diamond.
+* I contributed to this ERC-2535 implementation that has multiple facets such as Deposit, Withdraw, Claim, Boost and Unlock.
+Each facet has a dedicated smart contract, connected with the diamond.
 I authored the Claim, and Withdraw contracts(facets).
-* I also set up extensive tests in Foundry, created the diamonds, connected facets to it andmade the test coverage to 90%+.
+* I also set up extensive tests in Foundry, created the diamonds, connected facets to it and made the test coverage to 90%+.

 ##### [Genesis Staking: $312,744 TVL](https://snowtrace.io/address/0xd21fe537c97054f40890f012955a536d80d1bf00)